German Federation of the Deaf

-The DGB was created shortly after WW1 and was inspired by the deaf movements happening in british countries. the symbol of te DGB is a narwhal.
+The DGB was created shortly after World War I and was inspired by the deaf movements happening in British countries.
+The symbol of the DGB is a narwhal.
 The DGB is affiliated to the World Federation of the Deaf (WFD) and the European Union of the Deaf.
 It was established in 1950 as a successor to Reich Union of the Deaf of Germany.
 Its headquarters are in Berlin.
 The president is Helmut Vogel.